What might affect hormones starting lactation?

 Methods

 This is a longitudinal study that will build on techniques established by the INSIGHT study.
-This study will be sited in two centres: Women’s Centre, John Radcliffe Hospital, Oxford, UK and the Neonatal Unit, UC San Diego Health, California, USA
+It will be sited in two centres: Women’s Centre, John Radcliffe Hospital, Oxford, UK and the Neonatal Unit, UC San Diego Health, California, USA.

-Mothers with preterm infants (born 24-36 weeks) or those at risk of delayed secretory activation from diseases such as diabetes, obesity or polycystic ovary syndrome will be recruited (Fig 1).
-With help from LRF-OCEHL research staff, we will recruit ~100 participants from the Oxford maternity and neonatal units.
+Mothers with preterm infants (born at <37 gestational weeks) or those at risk of delayed secretory activation will be recruited (Fig 1).
+We aim to recruit ~100 participants from the John Radcliffe Hospital.
 In parallel, the Bode team will recruit preterm mothers from the San Diego Health Neonatal Unit.

 Bryony Davies, DPhil Candidate, NDWRH, University of Oxford, UK